Tips to Avoid Overspending During the Holiday Season

 - Many stores have price-matching policies in place that you can use to your advantage and get the best deal possible.

-- Use cash or your debit card (but watch for skimmers!).
+- Use cash or your debit card.
 Unless you have an established rewards program, then try to avoid using your credit cards and having to pay the interest back months later.

 Even after setting a budget, making a fool-proof plan, and using all the cost-saving tips at your disposal, you still may be short on cash.
 The important thing to remember is that the true gift of the holidays is the cheer in the air, and the time you get to spend with your family and other loved ones.
 Not everyone gets to be with their family.
 You may not have been able to get a gift for everyone, or even get everything you wanted, but you are spending it with people who love you.